nomorer/logging/README.md

     	log.Fatalf("eee%d", 555)
     }

-By executing the above code, that is rotate minutely, you will get output like this:
+By executing the code above, that is rotate minutely, you will get output like this:

     2016-04-10 22:41:31 ▶ DEB ddd
     2016-04-10 22:41:31 ▶ DEB ddd444